What is a tracker mortgage?

 How do tracker mortgages work?

-One thing to bear in mind is that you may never be able to predict or plan your mortgage payments in advance - it’s important to make sure you could still afford your mortgage if your payments increase.
+One thing to bear in mind is that you may never be able to predict or plan your mortgage payments in advance.
+It’s important to make sure you can still afford your mortgage repayment if your payments increase.

 How long can I get a tracker mortgage for?

-You can generally get a tracker mortgage for an introductory period, usually between 1 – 5 years or you can get a lifetime tracker, which will last for as long as your mortgage.
+You can generally get a tracker mortgage for a certain period of time, usually between 1–5 years.
+Or you can get a lifetime tracker, which will last for as long as your mortgage.

-If you get a tracker mortgage for a limited time, when it comes to an end, you’ll usually be moved to the lender’s standard variable rate – and you could end up paying more every month.
+If you get a tracker mortgage for a limited time, when it comes to an end, you’ll usually be moved to the lender’s standard variable rate.This could result in your monthly repayments increasing.
+This can be a good time to look at other mortgage providers and check what offers are available with your current lender.

 What’s a collar rate and how low can my tracker mortgage payments go?

-More and more mortgage lenders have started to put a collar rate on their tracker mortgages.
-This basically means that your rate can’t go below a certain minimal level.
+Some mortgage lenders have a collar rate on their tracker mortgages.
+This means that your rate can’t go below a certain minimal level.

 Advantages of getting a tracker mortgage: